Unite (English coin): Name and terminology

+Production

 Several busts of the king were used for this denomination, who is shown looking to the right of the coin and is holding the orb and sceptre; the style of the king's beard varies during the issue.
 The legend on the obverse reads IACOBUS D G MA BRI FRA ET HI REX (Iacobus Dei Gratia Magnae Britanniae Franciae et Hiberniae Rex) - James by the grace of God King of Great Britain France and Ireland.
 The reverse shows a crowned shield which shows the arms of the four countries separating the letters IR - Iacobus Rex, King James, and the legend FACIAM EOS IN GENTEM UNAM ("I will make them one nation", from Ezekiel 37:22).

 Numerous issues of gold unites valued at twenty shillings were produced at the Tower Mint throughout the reign of King Charles I (1625-1649), both when the mint was under the king's control and under Parliament's control.
 They depict the crowned bust of the king on the obverse, looking left, with the value "XX" appearing behind the king's head, and the legend CAROLUS D G MAG BR FR ET HI REX - Charles by the grace of God King of Great Britain France and Ireland.

 The reverse shows a crown over a shield bearing the royal arms and the legend FLORENT CONCORDIA REGNA - Through concord kingdoms flourish.
-During the Civil War, provincial mints produced very rare unites to pay the troops, at Chester, Oxford, Bristol, Exeter, Worcester and Shrewsbury - some of these unites are today unique coins.
+During the Civil War, provincial mints produced very rare unites, including at Chester, Oxford, Bristol, Exeter, Worcester and Shrewsbury.